 Go ahead many years and the food processor became king.
 It certainly does a great quick job of chopping but it does not provide quite the texture that the grinder with the ‘worm’ gives.
 So be sure if you use a food processor to chop and pulse in 1 to 2 second bursts until the desired fine consistency is met.

-Bill chopped the beef in the food processor and then added just a few simple ingredients; such as, Miracle Whip (mayonnaise?), pickle relish, eggs and onions to make a great sandwich.
+Just a few ingredients; such as, Miracle Whip (mayonnaise?), pickle relish, eggs and onions to make a great sandwich.

-I have to say, Bill thinks this beef salad sandwich is par with a tuna, chicken or ham salad sandwich any day.
-As Bill is the champion lunch maker in our house, I’m not going to dispute it.
-Actually, his beef salad sandwich is my favorite!
+I have to say, Bill thinks this beef salad sandwich is par with a tuna, chicken or ham salad sandwich any day!

 Beef Salad Sandwich